Her Campus Logo Her Campus Logo

 Toronto MU '26

-Hadiqah Khalil is a second-year Journalism student at Toronto Metropolitan University.
+Hadiqah Khalil is a third-year Journalism student at Toronto Metropolitan University.
 Her favourite read is As Long as the Lemon Trees Grow by Zoulfa Katouh and has watched The Greatest Showman film thirty times since its release date.
 Hadiqah hopes to represent Muslim women in the media, and loves bringing the spotlight to untold stories.